cap2002/bitcoinclassic/README.md

 ```

 "blocks" should be in a cyan colour and look like this: blocks -> /media/data/blocks

-Node that it's the current user, bitcoin, that has file access.
+Node that it's the current user, satoshi, that has file access.

 ### Done ###
 The daemon should now be ready to start.